-Using Electric Start
+Electric Start

 Note: To use the electric starter (electric-start models only), connect a power cord to the plug-in first and then to a power outlet.
-Use only a UL-listed, 16-gauge extension cord recommended for outdoor use that is not longer than 15 m (50 ft).
+Use only a UL-listed, 16-gauge extension cord recommended for outdoor use that is not longer than 50 ft (15 m).